Worick046/Computers-Sound-and-Music-Portfolio/notebook.md

 but it was actually 1 large array with many size 2 arrays and each of the small arrays contained 1 sample per channel.
 I used a piece I composed recently to test the program out and applied the 8D effect to it.

+## 11/25/2024
+Started Adaptive Tone Control Project.
+Learned how to use a low pass filter and set up a frequency band measuring function.

+## 12/8/2024
+Finished up the Adaptive Tone Control Project.
+I have a much better understanding of windowing functions, audio filters, measuring frequency, and the amount of little mistakes that can completely change the resulting waveform.
+This was a challenging project for me.
+I understand better that windowing functions can act as a low pass filter themselves, and that in order to have a smooth filtering experience when you are applying a filter multiple times across a waveform, you need to keep track of the filter delay values so the filter can pick up where it left off instead of using it's starting vectors every time as that introduces an interesting and undesired effect.